TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 }
 ~~~

 Notice how there isn't any space between the two selectors here.
-What `.subsection.header` does is it selects any element that has both the `subsection` *and* `header` classes.
+What `.subsection.header` does is, it selects any element that has both the `subsection` *and* `header` classes.
 This basically works with any combination of selectors except multiple type selectors (since an element can't be two different types at once, and `divp` would try to select a literal `<divp>` element which doesn't exist).

 #### Descendant Combinator